FCFS-Official/fcfs/rules/en/FCFS.en.md

 ## 2.3 Footwear (Wrestling Shoes)

-* Only wrestling shoes with a soft, flexible sole are permitted.
+* Barefoot participation is allowed.
-* Athletes may compete in white or black socks.
+* Soft shoes made of leather or similar material that cover the foot and ankle, without hard soles or metal elements, are permitted.
-* Competing barefoot is strictly prohibited.
+* The use of other footwear (including wrestling shoes for freestyle wrestling with rubber soles) is prohibited.

 ## 2.4 Fight / Grappling Shorts